 Classy and elegant, the Miramar has different salons which can accommodate different numbers of guests ranging up to 250 for a reception meal.
 Exclusive use can be catered to also.

 With an impressive glass outer structure, this hotel boasts a Michelin-starred restaurant.
 Funky and modern in design, it has city and sea views from rooms and the cocktail area.
-Here’s a wedding reception that took place at the Barcelona W Hotel.
+Here’s a beautiful wedding that took place at the Barcelona W Hotel.

 Perched overlooking the city, the Gran Hotel la Florida can accommodate up to 140 for a wedding reception and has beautiful city views from the terrace.